 Days working capital is a very important performance indicator of efficient working capital management.
-Lower the days of working capital, better is the efficiency of working capital management and vice versa.
+The lower the working capital days, the better the efficiency of working capital management and vice versa.
 What exactly does it express?
-Days of working capital expresses how much of net operating working capital is invested for achieving one dollar of daily sales.
-From opposite angle, we can also express it as how many days a company takes to convert its working capital into revenue.
-Let’s try to understand it in details.
+Days of working capital express how much net operating working capital is invested for achieving one dollar of daily sales.
+From the opposite angle, we can also express how many days a company takes to convert its working capital into revenue.
+Let’s try to understand it in detail.

 Days of Working Capital Formula

-Let us see and understand the formula of expressing the days of working capital as below:
+Let us see and understand the formula for expressing the days of working capital as below:

 Days of Working Capital = Net Working Capital / Average Daily Sales

 Days Working Capital = 1 / Working Capital Turnover